In Your House 7: Good Friends, Better Enemies

 In Your House 7: Good Friends, Better Enemies was the seventh In Your House professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 The event took place on April 28, 1996, at the Omaha Civic Auditorium in Omaha, Nebraska.
 It was the first In Your House to originally carry a subtitle; the previous events had their subtitles added retroactively.

 The event consisted of nine professional wrestling matches, five of which were broadcast live on pay-per-view.
 The main event of the show saw Shawn Michaels defeat Diesel in a No Holds Barred match to retain the WWF Championship.
-Other matches on the card included The Bodydonnas retaining the WWF Tag Team Championship by defeating The Godwinns and The Ultimate Warrior defeating WWF Intercontinental Champion Goldust by countout.
+Other matches on the card included, The Bodydonnas retaining the WWF Tag Team Championship by defeating The Godwinns and The Ultimate Warrior defeating WWF Intercontinental Champion Goldust by countout.

 The event marked the last televised WWF appearances of Kevin Nash and Scott Hall (as Diesel and Razor Ramon, respectively) before their departure for World Championship Wrestling (WCW); the two would return to the WWF in 2002.

 Background

-In Your House was a series of monthly pay-per-view (PPV) shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
 In Your House 7: Good Friends, Better Enemies took place on April 28, 1996, at the Omaha Civic Auditorium in Omaha, Nebraska.
 It was the first In Your House to originally carry a subtitle; the previous ones had subtitles retroactively added at a later time.
 The name of the show was based on the rivalry between Shawn Michaels and Diesel.